Scott McLaughlin: 2022

-2022 McLaughlin would put together all that he learned in his rookie season and became a championship contender in IndyCar.
+In 2022, McLaughlin would put together all that he learned in his rookie season and became a championship contender in IndyCar.
 He took his first IndyCar win at the season opener at St. Petersburg, took a second win later in the season at Mid Ohio, and a third win on the season at Portland.
 He picked up additional podium finishes at Texas, the second race at Iowa, Nashville, and Gateway, along with earning three pole positions on the season.
 McLaughin would go into the season finale at Laguna Seca as one of five drivers contending for the Astor Cup, despite crashing out of the Indianapolis 500 and missing out on double points.
 He ultimately finished fourth in the championship standings.